2016 United States House of Representatives elections in North Carolina: District 7

 The 7th district is located in southeastern North Carolina.
 The new map shifted the district slightly to the east, but much of it remained the same.
-The incumbent is Republican David Rouzer, who has represented the district since 2015.
+The incumbent was Republican David Rouzer, who had represented the district since 2015.
 He was elected with 59% of the vote in 2014, succeeding retiring Democratic incumbent Mike McIntyre.

 Republican primary

 Rouzer is running for re-election to a second term.
 Former North Carolina Republican Party second congressional district Chairman Mark Otto was challenging Rouzer for the Republican nomination under the old map, but did not file his candidacy under the new map.